ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 `POL.ITAUP.010`: All Users **SHALL** ensure that all data stored on or transported by removable media is in accordance with the applicable system SyOPs.

-`POL.ITAUP.011`: All Users **SHALL** seek approval from the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk) prior to any bulk transfer of protectively marked data using removable media.
+`POL.ITAUP.011`: All Users **SHALL** seek approval from the [Security team](mailto:security@justice.gov.uk) prior to any bulk transfer of protectively marked data using removable media.
 MoJ security advises on any technical and procedural requirements, such as data encryption and handling arrangements.

 ### Passwords